SunsetRiders/logger/README.md

 ## Logger types

-This implementation provides 4 logger types which are.
+This implementation provides 4 loggers types and 1 request middleware.

 **1. debug:** Use to log any type of data mostly used for checking the application/process cycle;